 Best Fish and Chips Restaurant Reykjavik: Kaffivagninn

-For Reykjavik fish and chips, Kaffivagninn was one of the Reykjavik restaurants recommended to us by a local – and we’re glad we made the effort to find it.
-MAP and Reviews.
+For Reykjavik fish and chips, Kaffivagninn was one of the Reykjavik restaurants recommended to us by a local.

 #3 Icelandic Lamb Soup: Kjotsupa

-Where we ate Icelandic Meat Soup: Geysir Center Icelandic Restaurant
+Where we ate Icelandic Meat Soup: Geysir Center Restaurant

-We made a stop there on our Golden Circle Tour and wanted something to help warm us up.
-One portion of the a la carte soup cost nearly $17 USD (did we mention it’s difficult to find cheap food in Iceland?!), but the taste was exceptional – especially as we were standing outside in the cold waiting for Strokkur Geyser to put on its show.
+We made a stop there on our Golden Circle Tour and wanted something to warm up.
+One portion of the a la carte soup cost nearly $20!
+Did we not mention it’s difficult to find cheap food in Iceland?

 #4 Skyr Yogurt

-The best way to describe Skyr is that it is thick and creamy, but not heavy and – best of all – it’s low in fat compared to traditional yogurts.
-If you are looking for fast food in Iceland that is not a hot dog, a cup of Skyr Yogurt is a good choice!
+The best way to describe Skyr is thick and creamy, but not heavy.
+Best of all – it’s low in fat compared to traditional yogurts.
+If you are looking for fast food in Iceland that is not a hot dog, a cup of Skyr Yogurt is an excellent choice!

-While Skyr Yogurt is now sold in countries around the world, we think eating Iceland local food in Iceland tastes even better.
-And, because it is so wildly popular, this Iceland favorite food is found in supermarkets and (in some form) in nearly all Iceland restaurants.
+While Skyr Yogurt is now sold nearly anywhere around the world, we feel eating local food in Iceland tastes even better.
+Because it is so wildly popular, this Iceland favorite food is found in supermarkets and in nearly all restaurants.

-If purchased at a grocery store, a small container of Skyr generally it costs about $2 USD – making it one of the least expensive and healthy things to eat in Reykjavik.
+If purchased at a grocery store, a small container of Skyr generally it costs about $3 – making it one of the least expensive and healthy things to eat in Reykjavik.

 #5 Greenhouse Tomatoes

-While wintertime tomatoes are hardly a typical Icelandic food, they are certainly part of the innovative Iceland food culture – and we were more than happy to partake!
+While wintertime tomatoes are hardly a typical Icelandic food, they are certainly part of the innovative Iceland foodie culture.

 Greenhouse Restaurants Iceland: Fridheimar Restaurant